kabdomora/Grp6Proj1/README.md

 When I click the website logo, then I return to the home screen, so I can start my session over.

+If my computer is in dark mode, then the site color scheme adjusts, so the text is still legible against the darker background

 --------------------------------------------------------------------------------------------------------------

 Made with <3 by: Caleb, Dean, Kayla and Mahdis!